kawaemon/Docker-Images/Vagrant/README.md

 My developing environment for working on Windows.

-Insert secret PGP key into `private/secret.pgp`
+Insert secret PGP key on `private/secret.pgp`